0tieno/securecloudX/Docs/blogs/README.md

 To contribute new blog posts:

-1. Use the blog manager to create new posts
+1. Use the blog manager or add manually to create new posts
 2. Follow the writing and technical guidelines
 3. Test your post locally before submitting
 4. Submit for review